jhunt/k8s-boshrelease/docs/TLS.md

 3. Does etcd need anything special in the subject, or does it just need SANs for its IP addresses (including loopback)?

+   **ANSWER**: no, it does not.
+The pre-starts for etcd have been updated to drop the extra subject alternate names.

 4. Do we need to list the IP / hostname of the BOSH VM in the kube-proxy certificates, if we are running it as a DaemonSet